Facilities, Equipment, and Other Resources

 Computing Facilities

-• Alderaan cluster, total 2240 AMD EPYC 7502 cores and 4 NVIDIA A-100 GPUs: 2048 AMD 7502 cores and 16TB memory in 32 compute nodes (64 cores and 512GB per node), each with dual 960GB SSDs; 2 high-memory GPU nodes each with two NVIDIA A100 GPU, 2TB memory, and 64 AMD 7502 cores, and 960GB SSDs; head node with 64 cores; 816TB storage (1PB raw), HDR100 InfiniBand interconnect, and 10Gb/s connectivity from every node to Internet 2.
-The cluster was funded by the National Science Foundation and installed in 2021.
+The CU Denver Center for Computational Mathematics (CCM) operates HPC cluster Alderaan, with total 2240 AMD EPYC 7502 cores and 4 NVIDIA A-100 GPUs: 2048 AMD 7502 cores and 16TB memory in 32 compute nodes (64 cores and 512GB per node), each with dual 960GB SSDs; 2 high-memory GPU nodes each with two NVIDIA A100 GPU, 2TB memory, and 64 AMD 7502 cores, and 960GB SSDs; head node with 64 cores and 256GB memory; 816TB storage (1PB raw), HDR100 InfiniBand interconnect, and 10Gb/s connectivity from every node to Internet 2.
+The cluster was funded by the National Science Foundation grant OAC-2019089 and installed in 2021.
+Additional support was provided by the University of Colorado Denver and from a Simons Foundation grant.

 Accounts are available for faculty and students at CU Denver | Anschutz campuses, as well as to sponsored external collaborars with affiliate appointments.
 Login is by university credentials.